peschmae/glab-component-generator/README.md

 spec:
   inputs:
     job-prefix:     # Mandatory string input
+      description: |
-      description: "Define a prefix for the job name"
+        Define a prefix for the job name.
+        Now with line break support
     job-stage:      # Optional string input with a default value when not provided
       default: test
     environment:    # Mandatory input that must match one of the options